See answer

 Medically reviewed by Steven Devos, M.D., Ph.D.

-“I only use Vaseline or olive oil — the creams burn like crazy,” one MyEczemaTeam member wrote.
-Another said, “I just ordered unscented shea butter.”
+“I only use Vaseline or olive oil — the creams burn like crazy,” one MyEczemaTeam member said.
+Another added, “Nothing seems to help — it only burns.”

-Read on to learn why your eczema may burn after applying lotion, plus get some tips for managing it.
+Read on to learn why your eczema may burn after applying lotion, plus get some tips for managing your skin care routine to avoid burning.

 Ingredients Matter

-Moisturizers are necessary for controlling eczema because they protect your skin barrier — the outermost layer of your skin — and prevent dryness.
+Moisturizers are necessary for controlling atopic dermatitis because they help protect a damaged skin barrier — the outermost layer of your skin — and prevent dryness.
 However, not all moisturizers are the same.
-Depending on ingredients and formulations, certain moisturizers can cause burning when applied, especially to skin affected by eczema flare-ups.
-Lotions, for example, may contain preservatives that burn when applied to broken skin.
+Depending on ingredients and formulations, certain moisturizers can cause burning, especially if your skin is affected by eczema flare-ups.
+Lotions, for example, may have preservatives that burn and cause a stinging sensation when applied to broken, dry skin.

-Because eczema reduces your skin-barrier function, people living with the condition are more sensitive to all kinds of irritants and are more likely to develop contact dermatitis (itchy rash caused by direct contact with a substance) from exposure to them.
-As a result, reviewing lotion ingredients before using them is essential.
+Because eczema weakens your skin’s natural barrier, people living with the skin condition are more sensitive to all kinds of irritants and are more likely to develop contact dermatitis (an itchy rash caused by direct contact with a substance) from exposure to these potential triggers.
+As a result, you’ll need to review lotion ingredients before using them.

-When choosing a lotion, people living with eczema should try to avoid those that contain ingredients commonly associated with skin irritation and allergic reaction.
+When choosing a lotion, people with eczema should try to avoid those that contain ingredients associated with skin irritation and allergic reactions.
 These ingredients include:

 • Fragrances